RedTurtle/design-plone-opendata/backend/README.md

 # design.plone.opendata

-Plone DCAT IT
+Plone DCAT AP IT

 ## Features

-* [ ] add a behavior with custom fields to Dataset
+* [x] add a a OpendataDataset content type
-* [ ] add a RDF view to collect all dataset in DCAT-AP_IT
+* [x] add a RDF view to collect all dataset in DCAT-AP_IT

 ## Installation